You can do everything in California in December from surfing on a SoCal beach to snow skiing in the mountains.

 - You also need to plan ahead if you want to go to a big, ticketed New Year's Eve party.

-- If you want to go camping at a California state park in December, make your reservations six months ahead of time in June, using these handy tips for doing it right.
+- If you want to go camping at a California state park in December, make your reservations six months ahead of time in June.
+Use these handy tips for doing it right.

-- If you plan to travel anywhere above sea level, you should know the requirements for snow chains.
+- You will be able to safely drive in most parts of the state without fear of hazardous road conditions.
+If you plan to travel anywhere above sea level, you should know the requirements for snow chains.
 They apply to personal and rented vehicles.

 - If you're planning to camp at Yosemite next December, make your reservations six months ahead of time in June.
 You can do that online or by phone at 877-444-6777 or 518-885-3639 from outside the U.S. and Canada.
 Get an overview and more options here.